EnmanuelOcampos/EnmanuelOcampos/README.md

 Hi, I’m @EnmanuelOcampos.
 I’m interested in Robotics and automatization sistems.
-I’m currently learning about data bases and robotic and PLC systems.
+I’m currently learning about data bases, robotic and PLC systems.